craftcms/docs/docs/4.x/directory-structure.md

 ### `craft`

 This is a command line executable used to execute Craft’s [console commands](console-commands.md).
+Its structure is similar to [`web/index.php`](#web-index-php), insofar as it

+### `.ddev/`

+If you followed the [installation](./installation.md) guide, DDEV will have left a `.ddev/` directory in the root of your project.
+This is safe to keep in version control—DDEV may modify it from time to time.